dstilesr/neural-nets-dsr/README.md

 - Finally, the `utils.py` module is for miscellaneous utility functions and classes.

+## Organization
+- Every activation and cost function should 'know' how to compute its own gradient.
+- Each layer should know how to forward and back propagate through itself.
+- Every optimizer should know how to perform updates on weights and biases.

 ## Current Issues
 - Convolution backprop not always working.